 Got multiple files you want to send?
 That would involve either repeating this process for each individual file or modifying Terminal entry appropriately.

-By ditching Terminal and sharing these materials with DocSend, you’ll be able to not only implement top-notch security measures (password protection, whitelisting, viewer verification—oh my!), but also track engagement.
+By ditching Terminal and sharing these materials with DocSend, you’ll be able to not only implement top-notch security measures, but also track engagement with detailed document analytics.

-In fact, if you’re looking to share a group of these files securely, and don’t want to deal with the hassle of creating individual links in DocSend, you can upload all your sensitive business documents into a virtual data room.
-With Data Rooms, you can share business-critical materials securely and intelligently—and at scale.
+If you’re looking to share a group of these files securely, and don’t want to deal with the hassle of creating individual links in DocSend, you can upload all your sensitive business documents into a virtual data room.
+With Data Rooms, you can share business-critical materials quickly, securely, and at scale.